dex4er/tf/README.md

 The same as `terraform init` with less verbose output.

 The command will log to the file named in `TF_OUTPUT_PATH` environment variable.
-The file name is solved by `date` command for `%` sequences.
+The file name is resolved with `strftime`'s `%` sequences.

 Additional option `-codesign` causes that all providers will have replaced existing signature and checksums will be removed from the lock file.
 It will